xiyanghu/xiyanghu.github.io/_pages/joinus.md

 ✅ **Passionate about research** (publications in ML or interdisciplinary venues are a plus, but not required)
 ✅ **Self-motivated, curious, and ready to take initiative** – we encourage students to **lead projects and publish at top conferences!**

 If you thrive in an environment where **innovation meets impact**, we want you on board!

-Please include your **CV, transcript, research background & interests, and any publications** in your email.
+> 💡 If you are interested in working with me, **please read the instructions below and fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfK49daEc5MPc5WeE4NyvH73lihwTPay40cbExpYnIpW8LfzA/viewform?usp=dialog)**.
+Due to high email volume, I apologize for not being able to reply to every inquiry!

 ---